fedarko/ampliviz/README.md

 ## Acknowledgements

-Thanks to Jens Luebeck, Nam-Phuong Nguyen, Mehrdad Baktiari, and Prof. Bafna for advice and help with getting started.
+Thanks to Jens Luebeck, Nam-Phuong Nguyen, Mehrdad Bakhtiari, and Prof. Bafna for advice and help with getting started.

 This project relies on a number of Python libraries, including: